cocos/cocos-docs/en/scripting/reference-class.md

 }
 ```

-Static members are inherited by subclasses, and on inheritance the Creator gives a **shallow copy** of the parent's static variables to the subclass, so that:
+Static members are inherited by subclasses, and Creator gives a **shallow copy** of the parent's static variables to the subclass when inherited, so that:

 ```typescript
 class Object {